 "A vigorous and sustained argument for free enterprise, this book marshals such overwhelming evidence as to devastate any rational opposition....Quite riveting."--John Hospers, Ph.D., Professor Emeritus of Philosophy, University of Southern California

-"Very interesting and most clearly and capably written.... really a stunning job of analysis...."--Scott Meredith, President, Scott Meredith Literary Agency
+"Very interesting and most clearly and capably written.... really a stunning job of analysis...."-- Scott Meredith, president of the world's largest literary agency.

 "The [principal] metaphor is nicely sustained throughout, you have made wonderful use of quoted material, and your writing is clean and flows well."--Beth Hoffman, Senior Editor, The Foundation for Economic Education